Praemuntiacus/World_Chicken_Marked_Analysis/README.md

 ### English version

-**Description:** The project is aimed to define the most interesting countries for chicken :rooster: meat export, basing on several factors, like political stability, PIB and PIB grouth, rate of alimentation products import, and so on.
-Among the characters taken into account, I also calculated the dynamics of urbam population grouth that may indicate the decrease of local production of poultry and increase of importance of industrial production of poultry and poultry import.
-I also calculated the rate of poultry origin proteins in the population alimentation using the data profided by [FAO] (https://www.fao.org/faostat/en/#data).
-This parameter could be important for estimation of importance of poultry products in population diet that could be caused by economical conditions and traditions.
-This intuitive assumption was very useful, since during my analysis I discovered that countried with strong nomad culture component (for instance, Mongolia, Kazachstan) are characterized by very low consumption of poultry products that is apparently related to the cultural tradition.
-The following parameters were selected for the analysis:
+The project aims to identify the most promising countries for exporting chicken meat, considering various factors such as political stability, GDP and GDP growth, rate of food imports, and more.
+Additionally, I analyzed the dynamics of urban population growth as an indicator of potential changes in local poultry production, with a potential shift towards industrial production and increased poultry imports.
+To assess the significance of poultry products in the population's diet, I calculated the percentage of protein derived from poultry using data provided by the [FAO](https://www.fao.org/faostat/en/#data)
+.
+This parameter provides valuable insights into the importance of poultry products in relation to economic conditions and cultural traditions.
+Interestingly, my analysis revealed that countries with a strong nomadic cultural component, such as Mongolia and Kazakhstan, exhibit low consumption of poultry products, likely due to cultural traditions.The following parameters were selected for the analysis:
 - Urbanization level of the population ("urban pop 2018, %").
 - Dynamics of urban population over the past decade ("urban pop change, %").
 - Rate of food imports ("import alim 2018, %").